karln-create/2020-cs121-battleship/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------

 # PA6-Battlship | PROGRAM DEVELOPMENT HISTORY

+	UPDATE 2020-04-10-FRI-0240: Finished 90% of the game.
+		TO-DO: Implement ship status: hit/missed/sunk
+				Implement logging player moves and statistics.
+				NO NEED TO REDRAW THE WHOLE BOARD.
+(Took me a long time to realize!)

+	UPDATE 2020-04-09-THU-1645: Have done some additional research on sort & search algorithms.

+		TO-DO:	Implement Merge-Sort on the list of letters denoted the ship types.
+				Implement Binary-Search on the sorted array to check for the ship type if it's a hit.

 	UPDATE 2020-04-05-SUN-1618: TO-DO: create arrays of letters for the types of battleship.
 		I can create an algorithm to check for the <char> value at that specific coordinate by comparing the ASCII code.